drmittelstein/thermal_control/README.md

 # Thermal Control

 This repository includes scripts that allow the user to conduct thermal ultrasound experiments with closed loop control using a PID with anti-windup control system.
-Scripts enable the users to align and calibrate ultrasound transducers and to control the insonation of these transducers on targets in 24 well plate platforms.

 ### Software Prerequisites